Louise Olsen & Stephen Ormandy: The Art of Dinosaur Designs

 1 Apr 2017 - 14 May 2017

 Featuring a series of more than 40 large-scale sculptural forms that celebrate the pair’s thirty year creative partnership.

-New additions to the exhibition include pieces with thousands of hand-made and hand-cast beads, which have been threaded and layered upon each other to form a sculpture.
-The pieces capture the essence of Dinosaur Designs, exploring the relationship between art and design, with beautiful textures and forms resulting from the use of polished and matt beads.
-Caterpillar (2017) is another new artwork which has been constructed using elongated layers of multi-coloured hand-cast dewy drops to form a sculptural wall piece of colour and texture.
+New additions to the exhibition included pieces with thousands of hand-made and hand-cast beads, which have been threaded and layered upon each other to form a sculpture.
+The pieces captured the essence of Dinosaur Designs, exploring the relationship between art and design, with beautiful textures and forms resulting from the use of polished and matt beads.
+Caterpillar (2017) was another new artwork which had been constructed using elongated layers of multi-coloured hand-cast dewy drops to form a sculptural wall piece of colour and texture.

-This exhibition has been inspired by the The Art of Dinosaur Designs held at the Bega Valley Regional Gallery.
+This exhibition was inspired by the The Art of Dinosaur Designs held at the Bega Valley Regional Gallery.

 Image: Louise Olsen, The Moon Loop (detail).
 Photographed by Eleanor Ackland.